dieterich-lab/medex/README.md

 * v1.0.1 - XXXX-XX-XX:
   * Basic Stats/Database: Patient count is incorrect if case_id field is used
+  * Histogram: Nicer measurement labels in some cases
-  * NodeJS modules: updated  -including tough-cookie (now 4.1.3)
+  * NodeJS modules: updated - including tough-cookie (now 4.1.3)

 * v1.0.0 - 2023-08-30:
   * Caching filter data per session in database to allow efficient and correct filtering